 Genomic tests can also be useful after your cancer treatment.
 Your doctor might suggest these tests if the medication you took didn't slow your cancer, or if your cancer came back after treatment.

 These tests can also help your doctor determine whether your cancer is likely to come back after surgery.
 If it's likely to return, you may need more treatment.

-Reduce Your Risk for Side Effects
+Reduce Your Risk of Side Effects

 Cancer treatments like chemotherapy and radiation kill healthy cells along with cancer cells.
-Because targeted treatments based on your genes are more precise, they can help prevent damage to your healthy cells and reduce your risk for side effects.
+Because targeted treatments based on your genes are more precise, they can help prevent damage to your healthy cells and reduce your risk of side effects.

 Find a Clinical Trial for You

 Another use for genomic tests is to help your doctor match you to a clinical trial of a new cancer drug.
 Basket trials are a type of study researchers use to find out whether a certain treatment works on people who share the same gene mutation.